ibm-cloud-docs/satellite/link-endpoints.md

 To establish this connection, you first create a `location` endpoint.
 You specify the database that runs in your {{site.data.keyword.satelliteshort}} location as the destination resource.
 Then, the client in the {{site.data.keyword.cloud_notm}} private network connects directly to the host name of the {{site.data.keyword.satelliteshort}} Link tunnel server. {{site.data.keyword.satelliteshort}} Link forwards this request to the location endpoint that you created for your on-location database.

-Finally, to maintain enterprise security, you specify a list of source IP ranges so that only trusted clients in the public cloud can access your on-location database through the endpoint.<lb staging>
+Finally, to maintain enterprise security, you specify a list of source IP ranges so that only trusted clients in the public cloud can access your on-location database through the endpoint.

-**Looking to expose apps or services that run in an {{site.data.keyword.openshiftshort}} cluster in {{site.data.keyword.satelliteshort}}?** Instead of using Link endpoints, expose your apps by using Kubernetes-native service discovery options, such as {{site.data.keyword.openshiftshort}} routers.
-For more information, see []().
-{: tip}</lb staging>

 **Looking to connect resources within the same {{site.data.keyword.satelliteshort}} location?** Link endpoints cannot be created between resources in the same location.
 Instead, resources can access each other directly.
 For example, an app that runs in an {{site.data.keyword.openshiftshort}} cluster in {{site.data.keyword.satelliteshort}} does not need to communicate through {{site.data.keyword.satelliteshort}} Link to access a database that exists in the same location, and can instead access that database directly through the location's private network.
 {: tip}